 To model these concepts, Moggi used the categorical notion of \emph{monad}, abstractly representing the extension of the space of values to that of computations, and the associated Kleisli category, whose morphisms are functions from values to computations, which are the denotations of programs.
 Syntactically, following \cite{Wadler95}, we can express these ideas by means of a call-by-value $\lambda$-calculus with two sorts of terms: \emph{values}, ranged over by $V,W$, namely variables or abstractions, and \emph{computations} denoted by $L,M,N$.
 Computations are formed by means of two operators: values are embedded into computations by means of the operator $\Unit\!\!$ written {\tt return} in Haskell programming language, whose name refers to the unit of a monad in categorical terms; a computation $M \Bind (\lambda x.N)$ is formed by the binary operator $\Bind$, called {\em bind} ($\texttt{>>=}$ in Haskell), representing the application to $M$ of the extension to computations of the function $\lambda x.N$.

-\paragraph{The monadic laws.} The operational understanding of these new operators is that evaluating $M \Bind (\lambda x.N)$, which in Moggi's notation reads $\Let{x}{M}{N}$, amounts to first evaluate $M$ until a computation of the form $\Unit V$ is reached, representing the trivial computation that returns the value $V$.
-Then $V$ is passed to $N$ by binding $x$ to $V$, as expressed by the equation:
+\paragraph{The Monadic Laws.} The operational understanding of these new operators is that evaluating $M \Bind (\lambda x.N)$, which in Moggi's notation reads $\Let{x}{M}{N}$, amounts to first evaluating $M$ until a computation of the form $\Unit V$ is reached, representing the trivial computation that returns the value $V$.
+Then $V$ is passed to $N$ by binding $x$ to $V$, as expressed by the identity:

 This is the first of the three \emph{monadic laws} in \cite{Wadler95}.
-To understand the others, let us define the composition of the functions $\lambda x.M$ and $\lambda y.N$ as
+The remaining laws are: